 A locality's labor force often includes workers who do not reside within the specific geographic boundaries of a city or county and, rather, commute to that locality from surrounding areas.
 To understand the impact of casinos on employment in the five SB 1126 localities, JLARC staff used U.S. Census data on commuter patterns to construct labor force regions for each SB 1126 locality.
 If commuters from a nearby locality made up 5 percent or more of the workers in a casino locality, then that nearby locality is considered to be part of the labor force for the casino host locality.
-This allowed JLARC to determine the overall size of the labor force for each potential casino host locality, what percentage of that labor force would be made up of casino employees, the percentage of the labor force.
+This allowed JLARC to determine the overall size of the labor force for each potential casino host locality, the percentage of the labor force that would be made up of casino employees, the percentage of the labor force.